-A family or personal history of reproductive cancer can indicate it’s important — and potentially life-saving — to be proactive about genetic testing.
+A family or personal history of breast cancer and ovarian cancer can indicate it’s important — and potentially life-saving — to be proactive about genetic screening.

 If breast or ovarian cancer seems to “run” in your family, the malignancies could be linked to a mutation of two tumor suppressor genes, dubbed BRCA1 and BRCA2, which greatly increases the risk of these cancers.
 And you might be carrying this inherited genetic mutation, too.